Your medical oncologist may recommend chemotherapy as part of your cancer treatment. Chemotherapy are drugs that destroy cancer cells.

 - If your red blood count falls, you may receive blood transfusions or injections of medication that boost red or white blood counts.

-- If your white blood count falls, you may receive replacement of immunoglobulin to increase immunity.
+- If your white blood count falls, you may receive medication to help stimulate your immune system.

-- When blood counts are elevated with supportive therapy, patients feel stronger and less fatigued.
+- When blood counts are increased with supportive therapy, patients feel stronger and less fatigued.

 Why Choose Valley for Chemotherapy?